Impotence and erection problems

 More information about the mental aspects of impotence are given on page 2 and these should be read over as they can be very helpful.

-Here is some information about certain herbal combinations which have been very benficial to many.
+Here is some information about certain herbal combinations which have been very beneficial to many.

-Ginkgo Biloba is an all-round circulation booster.
-It is most widely known for its ability to improve memory, due to its ability to increase blood flow through the brain.
-But is seems to also increase blood flow to the penis.
-If your impotence problems are based on blood flow, Ginkgo could assist.
+Ginkgo Biloba is a herb that is well known to help with circulation.
+Perhaps its most widely known use is its ability to improve mental functions and memory.
+Studies have shown that it can improve blood flow through the brain.
+Interestingly, it may also increase the flow of blood to the penis.
+If impotence difficulties are based on reduced blood flow, then Ginkgo could assist.

 There have been several studies into the use of Gingko to treat impotence.
 In one study it was found 78 percent of men with atherosclerosis*, reported significant improvements without side effects.
 In another six month study half the men being treated regained their erections.
 Give it time to work, possibly use over a several month period, taking daily dosages.